Prefer listening?

 3. Use Events to reach more prospects

-Using a Salesflow Groups and Events Campaign, it’s easy to add a list of prospects from a shared event and message attendees at scale.
+LinkedIn allows event attendees and organisers to message other participants directly, without these messages counting toward the connection request limit.
+Using a Salesflow Groups and Events Campaign, you can add a list of prospects from a shared event and message attendees at scale.

 Customize Your Event